The 10 Most Forgiving Irons

 • Difficult to shape shots

-The TaylorMade Qi HL irons are, as the name suggests, the higher launching version of the TaylorMade Qi irons, which are also very forgiving with a clubhead design that produces an extremely high moment of inertia and forgiveness on off-center hits.
+The TaylorMade Qi HL irons are the higher-launching version of the TaylorMade Qi irons.
+Both are quite forgiving with a design that produces an extremely high moment of inertia and forgiveness on off-center hits.

 Advertisement